By Alexandre C. Serpa

 Take a look at a creek, what do you see?
 Some stones are certainly there, somewhat static and simple, but also strong and long lasting.
 There is definitely water, ever flowing water that meanders through, over and under the stones.
 The water is, opposite to the stones, alive, fluid, in constant change, and able to adapt to the position of those stones.
 Sometimes the water flow is also enough to move the stones.
 The movement may be small, almost too small to be perceived, but it could also be that the water flows so rapidly that the stones are completely dislodged from their initial positions.

-One can’t stop the water from flowing, unless one builds a damn, but a damn will change the creek to something other than a creek.
+One can’t stop the water from flowing, unless one builds a dam, but a dam will change the creek to something other than a creek.
 However, one can move the stones and change their relative positions or rearrange them by size and those changes will affect the course of the creek, without removing its creek-nature.

 The water flow will be affected by the seasons, by the volume of rainfall, by other animals that may also reshape the creek by changing the position of the stones and the change in the water flow will always interact with the stones.
 Water and stones will always be playing a fluid version of a tug-of-war and that is the nature of a creek, an everlasting battle of fluid and static that gives the creek its beauty.